Theoretical Yield Calculator

 This theoretical yield calculator will answer all the burning questions you have regarding how to calculate the theoretical yield, such as how to find theoretical yield as well as the theoretical yield definition and the theoretical yield formula.

 Before carrying out any kind of lab work, you need to work out what is the theoretical yield so you know how much of your product, be it a molecule or lattice, you can expect from a given amount of starting material.
 This allows you to work out how efficiently you carried out your reaction (the quantity you can find at the actual yield calculator), which is done by calculating the percent yield.
 You can also use the theoretical yield equation to ensure that you react with equal moles of your reactants so no molecule is wasted.

 IMPORTANT NOTE: Yields can only be found using the limiting reagent.
-If you are uncertain which of your reagents are limiting, plug in your reagents one at a time and whichever one gives you the lowest mole is the limiting reagent.
+If you are uncertain which of your reagents are limiting, plug in your reagents one at a time, and whichever one gives you the lowest number of moles is the limiting reagent.
 Remember to hit refresh at the bottom of the calculator to reset it.

 Theoretical yield definition

 What is the theoretical yield?
 It is the amount of a product that would be formed if your reaction was 100% efficient.
 How to achieve 100% efficiency?
 Well, it would mean that every molecule reacted correctly (i.e., no side products are formed) at every step and that no molecule was lost on the sides of the glassware.